Quick Answer 🔍How many people use Android phones in 2023?

 Who Is Using Android on Their Smartphones?

-If you’re a brand, business, or marketer, it’s wise to know not only how many people use Android, but who and where they are using it.
+If you’re a brand, business, or marketer, it’s wise to know who and where they are using Android devices.

 This section will cover this aspect of Android use.